apigee/apigee-config-maven-plugin/README.md

 The default "none" action is a NO-OP and it helps deploy APIs (using [apigee-deploy-maven-plugin](https://github.com/apigee/apigee-deploy-maven-plugin)) without affecting config.

 ## Sample project
-Refer to an example project at [/samples/EdgeConfig](https://github.com/apigee/apigee-config-maven-plugin/tree/master/samples/EdgeConfig)
+Refer to an example project at [/samples/EdgeConfig](./samples/EdgeConfig)

 This project demonstrates the creation and management of Apigee Edge Config and performs the following steps in sequence.
-  - Creates Caches
   - Creates Target servers
-  - Creates Virtual Hosts
   - Creates KVM
   - Creates Resource File
   - Creates API products